kawilkins/m365/README.md

 # Microsoft 365 Powershell

-This repository contains a curated collection of PowerShell scripts designed specifically for interacting with Microsoft 365.
+This repository contains a collection of PowerShell scripts designed specifically for interacting with Microsoft 365.
+I have researched and written these scripts with the intention of maximizing effectiveness and productivity.
-This is a repo that is under development, please feel free to follow.
+The repo is under development, please feel free to follow for updates.

 ## License and disclaimer